Maasai people

 “Laibon” can be roughly translated from Maa in “witch doctor;” a better word would be “vision seeker”.
 Laiboni were spiritual leaders, with an ability to divine the future.

-Mbatiany in the last part of the 19th century had a tremendous vision: a metal snake was coming up from the Coast, with people whose skin was the color of flamingos.
+Mbatian in the last part of the 19th century had a tremendous vision: a metal snake was coming up from the Coast, with people whose skin was the color of flamingos.
 If it was coming things would have never been the same again for the Maasai.
 He wanted to stop the snake, but the warriors had no fear and told him to let it come.
 He was unfortunately right.
-The train (the metal snake he dreamt of) arrived in the last decade of 19th Century, just a few years after Mbatiany death.
-Through forcing his two sons, Olonana (aka Lenana) and Senteu, in land agreements, the colonial administration deprived the Maasai of their best land.
+The train (the metal snake he dreamt of) arrived in the last decade of the 19th Century, just a few years after Mbatian’s death.
+By forcing his two sons, Olonana (aka Lenana) and Senteu, into land agreements, the colonial administration deprived the Maasai of their best land.

 Other tribes of Kenya have adapted more readily to the “progress” of modern times.
 In contrast, the Maasai have persisted in their traditional ways, so as Kenya takes more land for growing tribes and agriculture, they suffer.
 One positive trend for the Maasai in recent years has been the development of a specific form of eco-tourism.
 Although other tribes in Kenya regard wildlife as food or a menace to their crops, the Maasai have proven to be able to co-exist with wildlife.